docelic/amber-introduction/README.md

 # Variables in Views

 In Amber, templates are compiled in the same scope as controller methods.
-This means you do not need to instance variables for passing the information from controllers to views, and any variable you define in the controller method is visible in the template!
+This means you do not need instance variables for passing the information from controllers to views.
+Any variable you define in the controller method is automagically visible in the template.

 For example, let's add the current date and time display to our /about page: